maltezfaria/DataFlowTasks.jl/docs/src/profiling.md

 "without waiting" bound, then adding more workers may reduce the wall clock time and scale relatively well.

-### Times per Category plot
+### Computing time: breakdown by category

-The "Times per Category" barplot (in the bottom right of the window) displays the total time spent on all threads while performing user-defined tasks (grouped by category as explained above).
+A barplot in the bottom right of the window displays a break-down of the total computing time (*i.e.* the total time spent on all threads while performing user-defined tasks), grouped by user-provided category as explained above.

 When trying to optimize the sequential performance of the algorithm, this is where one can get data about what actually takes time (and therefore could